Carrog railway station

 Carrog railway station in Denbighshire, Wales, was formerly a station on the Ruabon to Barmouth line.
 A camping coach was positioned here by the Western Region from 1956 to 1962.
 It was to have closed to passengers on Monday 18 January 1965 but closed prematurely on 14 December 1964 due to flood damage.
+According to the Official Handbook of Stations the following classes of traffic were being handled at this station in 1956: G, P, F, L, H, C but there was no crane.

 It was reopened in 1996 as part of the preserved Llangollen Railway.
 It is a passing place on the single line and has a signal box.

-According to the Official Handbook of Stations the following classes of traffic were being handled at this station in 1956: G, P, F, L, H, C but there was no crane.

-It is again an intermediate station on the preserved line with the completion of the extension to Corwen East, in October 2014.
-However, due to engineering works relating to the reopening of Corwen, Carrog is once again the terminus of the line until 1 October 2019.
+On re-opening it became the terminus of the preserved line but became an intermediate station with the completion of the extension to Corwen East, in October 2014.
+Due to engineering works relating to the reopening of Corwen, Carrog again became the terminus of the line in 2019.
+It regained its intermediate status once again in June 2023 when the new Corwen station opened.